Shreenithi2003/Shreenithi2003/README.md

 - 👋 Hi, I’m @Shreenithi2003
-  Im a 3rd year Data Science student passinate and committed to developing real- time solutions that drive meaningful impact within the realm of market research and to come up with impactful outcomes.
+  Im a Final Year Data Science student passinate and committed to developing real- time solutions that drive meaningful impact within the realm of market research and to come up with impactful outcomes.

 - 👀 I’m interested in Machine Learning , Natural Language Processing , visualizations , Web Developement